xinling-xu/batch-ifc-dwg-export/README.md

-# batch-ifc-dwg-export
-Batch IFC &amp; DWG Export
+# Batch IFC & DWG Export

+This plugin includes two PythonParts that assist you in performing the following tasks with ALLPLAN:

+* Batch exporting IFC files
+* Batch exporting DWG/DXF files